shaddy43/BrowserSnatch/README.md

 - **Easy to Use**: No complicated setup or configuration required
 - **Zero External Dependencies**: Completely written in C and C++, with little to no need for additional libraries
 - **Cross-Browser Support**: Handles both Chromium and Gecko-based browsers with ease
+- **History & Bookmarks**: Now supports snatching of history and bookmarks across all browsers
+- **Greed Mode**: Greed mode included which snatches everything in a single stealer db
 - **Future-Proof**: Continuous updates with more capabilities and advanced evasion techniques

 --------------------------------------------------